albertodepaola/ud-project-4/README.md

 ## Installation
 To run the project, simply clone the repository and open `index.html` in a web browser.
+A working version of the app is available in the github repo and can be found in this [link!](https://albertodepaola.github.io/ud-project-4/)

 # Credits
    - [Wikipedia](https://www.mediawiki.org/wiki/API:Main_page)